 MSM in dogs improves flexibility and elasticity while reducing inflammation and pain.
 The reduction of inflammation promotes your dog’s joint mobility and helps alleviate his pain.

 Glucosamine for dogs

-Supplementing your dog with glucosamine can stimulate the production of Glycosaminoglycan, which is an essential group of amino acids.
+Supplementing your dog with it can stimulate the production of Glycosaminoglycan, which is an essential group of amino acids.
 It promotes healthy cartilage and has anti-inflammatory effects.
-Also, it will alleviate symptoms from arthritis by lubricating his joints.
+Also, it will alleviate symptoms of arthritis by lubricating his joints.

 Does my dog need Glucosamine supplementation?
 All dogs can benefit from Glucosamine supplements.
 Remember it’s a natural ingredient your dog produces, so you can supplement him beforehand to prevent posterior joint deterioration.
 However, if you want to know if your dog is suffering from arthritis or another degenerative condition, there are some behaviors related to joint damage.
 Pay special attention if:

 - He is reluctant to climb stairs.

 - After a long period of sleep, he has trouble getting up.